palominolabs/powergremlin/README.md

 open PowerGremlin.xcodeproj
 ```

 Then connect an iOS device and run!
+For more info check out the [Palomino Labs Blog](http://blog.palominolabs.com/2012/11/14/introducing-powergremlin/)